 A parenting time credit is a deviation that reduces child support when the paying parent has significant residential time with the child.
-Washington courts reference 25% of the basic obligation when calculating this credit under RCW 26.19.075.
+Under RCW 26.19.075(1)(d), the court has discretion to deviate based on actual increased expenses for the paying parent and decreased expenses for the receiving parent.

 RCW 26.19.075(1)(d): The court may deviate from the standard calculation if the child spends a significant amount of time with a parent who is obligated to make a support transfer payment.
 The court shall consider increased expenses to the paying parent and decreased expenses to the receiving parent resulting from the time.

 No. You must request the deviation in writing with evidence of the actual residential schedule.
-50/50 schedules are handled differently and may involve a residential split adjustment.
+There is no fixed percentage or automatic reduction even with 50/50 time; the court decides based on actual expenses and written findings.

 Use our 2026 Washington State estimator to see how these legal terms impact your support amount.
 All calculators are RCW 26.19 compliant.